On fiber and base decompositions in the Fukaya category of a symplectic Landau-Ginzburg model: Introduction

 \section{Introduction}

 The study of Landau-Ginzburg models has largely been motivated by mirror symmetry, thus far.
-Mirror symmetry was originally discovered for pairs of compact Calabi-Yau manifolds, and it has since been generalized to other settings as well.
+Mirror symmetry was originally discovered for pairs of {closed} Calabi-Yau manifolds, and it has since been generalized to other settings as well.
 For the known non-Calabi-Yau examples, the mirror is best described not by just a manifold, but a Landau-Ginzburg (LG) model \cite{HV00}.
 It is then necessary to understand the Fukaya category of a symplectic Landau-Ginzburg model for studying homological mirror symmetry.
-They appear in many works, for example \cite{seidel, AAhypersurf, Ca, CV}, and \cite[Appendix]{ushape}.
-We generalize calculations in Fukaya categories of LG models by dropping the exact and Lefschetz assumptions.
+They appear in many works, for example \cite{seidel, AAhypersurf, Ca, CV}, and \cite[Appendix]{ushape}. {Defining and computing the Fukaya category are two separate steps.
+A definition of a general Fukaya category with B-field for transversely intersecting Lagrangians is given in \cite{ACLLb}.
+A definition of the Fukaya category of a symplectic Landau-Ginzburg model with wrapping is given in \cite[\textsection 3]{AAhypersurf}.
+In this paper, we provide tools for computing the Fukaya category.
+LG models are particularly amenable to calculations in the Fukaya category.} We generalize calculations in Fukaya categories of LG models by dropping the exact and Lefschetz assumptions.
 We prove two theorems, one for disc weights and one for Lagrangian gradings, that they split into base and fiber contributions.
 Before stating our main results, we introduce symplectic LG models and their Fukaya categories.

 \begin{definition}[Symplectic Landau-Ginzburg model $(Y,v)$] Suppose $Y$ is a symplectic manifold with a symplectic form $\omega$ and a smooth map